hyperledger-archives/sawtooth-core/docs/source/architecture/permissioning_requirement.rst

-**************************
+********************
-Permissioning Requirements
+Permissioning Design
-**************************
+********************

-The following is a detailed list of permissioning requirements, capabilities, and user stories that aid in the explanation and discussion of the permissioning design for Hyperledger Sawtooth.
+Sawtooth includes the ability to control validator and transactor permissions.
+This chapter describes permissioning in Hyperledger Sawtooth by providing a detailed list of the requirements, capabilities, and user stories that help to understand permissioning design.

-The following permission groups are presented in this document:
+Sawtooth divides permissioning into two general groups:

-  - Transactor key permissioning, which controls acceptance of transactions and batches based on signing keys.
+  - `Transactor key permissioning` controls who can submit transactions and batches, based on signing keys.
-  - Validator key permissioning, which controls which nodes are allowed to establish connections to the validator network.
+  - `Validator key permissioning` controls which nodes are allowed to establish connections to the validator network.

-The permissioning types are further broken down into capability requirements.
-Each requirement is made up of a short description, the network scenario the requirement supports, and associated user stories.
+This chapter summarizes the types of validator networks, then lists the capability requirements for these permissioning groups.
+Each requirement has a short description, the network scenario the requirement supports, and associated `user stories`.
 User stories are short statements about a requirement or capability that an actor desires.
 These short descriptions illustrate the need for specific permission requirements.

-The design requirements for permissioning include both local validator configuration and network-wide on-chain permissioning.
-Local configuration is needed so that a validator can limit who is allowed to submit batches and transactions directly to that validator.
-This is useful, for example, if a company is running its own validator and wishes to only allow members of that company to submit transactions.
-On-chain configuration is required so that the whole of the network can enforce consistent permissioning rules.
+The design of Sawtooth permissioning includes both local validator configuration and network-wide on-chain permissioning.

+- Local configuration allows a validator to limit who is allowed to submit batches and transactions directly to that validator.
+This is useful, for example, if a company is running its own validator and wishes to allow only members of that company to submit transactions.

+- On-chain configuration allows a Sawtooth network to enforce consistent permissioning rules.
 For example, in validator key permissioning, all the validators on the network will reject the same node from peering, ensuring that only known nodes can join the network.

 Definitions
 ===========